Kadisatou/Similar-States-Option-Pricing/3_Model/Methodology.md

 * order-flow structure,
 * and regime transitions.

-The framework therefore learns hidden latent market factors and latent market regimes directly from historical sequential market trajectories.
+The framework therefore learns hidden latent market factors and latent market regimes directly from historical data.

 These latent structures become additional predictive variables used during analogue search and option-price estimation.